-Obsessive Compulsive Disorder (OCD) Treatment Center for Teens and Adolescents in Dallas, Texas
+Obsessive-Compulsive Disorder (OCD) Treatment Center for Adolescents Near Dallas, Texas

-Obsessive Compulsive Disorder (OCD) for Teens at BasePoint Academy
+Obsessive-Compulsive Disorder (OCD) Treatment for Teens at BasePoint Academy

 At BasePoint, we understand the importance of early intervention in mental health issues.
-That’s why we offer free OCD assessments for teens.
-We also accept insurance for our mental health treatment programs to ensure that quality care is accessible to all.
-Understanding that every family’s financial situation is unique, we offer various payment options tailored to suit different needs.
+That’s why we offer mental health assessments for teens with OCD.
+We also accept insurance for our mental health treatment programs to ensure quality care is accessible to all.
+Additionally, we understanding that every family’s financial situation is unique, so we offer various payment options tailored to suit your needs.

-Obsessive compulsive disorder (OCD) is a mental health condition in which the individual displays a pattern of unwanted thoughts or fears, that are called obsessions.
-The obsessions cause the individual to repeat behaviors, which are called compulsions.
-These intrusive thoughts and repetitive behaviors make it difficult for your teenager to work through their daily activities.
+Obsessive-Compulsive Disorder (OCD) causes a teen to display a pattern of unwanted thoughts or fears; these are called obsessions.
+The obsessions cause your teenager to repeat behaviors, which are called compulsions.
+These intrusive thoughts and repetitive behaviors make it difficult for your child to carry out their daily activities.

-Acting on the repetitive behaviors helps reduce stress levels but feeds into the acts becoming rituals.
+Acting on the repetitive behaviors reduces stress levels but feeds into the acts becoming rituals.
 In many instances, OCD centers on a specific theme or fear.
-For example, a fear of germs which causes an individual to wash their hands repetitively, wear gloves or a mask, and avoid touching other people or objects.
-People with OCD may be embarrassed or frustrated, but it is important to note that effective treatment is available.
+For example, a fear of germs which causes a teen to wash their hands repetitively, wear gloves or a mask, and avoid touching other people or objects.
+People with OCD may be embarrassed or frustrated, but it is important to note that effective treatment is available at BasePoint Academy.

-Parenting teenagers with OCD can increase family stress, so BasePoint Academy offers family therapy to help establish healthy family boundaries.
-A teen OCD treatment center will have board-certified mental health professionals and licensed counselors with experience in treating OCD using evidence-based and holistic approaches that help your teenager develop coping strategies for a lifetime of success.
+Parenting teenagers with OCD can increase family stress, so BasePoint Academy offers family therapy to help you establish healthy boundaries.
+Our teen OCD treatment centers employ board-certified mental health professionals and licensed counselors with experience in treating OCD using evidence-based and holistic approaches.
+This treatment helps your teenager develop coping skills for a lifetime of success.
+If you’re searching for trusted teen OCD treatment in Dallas, call BasePoint Academy today.

 OCD Treatment Admissions and Intake